 In addition to balance training, posture is also important to stabilizing the neuromusculoskeletal system.
 Poor posture, often a result of sitting in a wheelchair, sets up and exacerbates muscle imbalances, causing pain and fatigue.
 Core strengthening exercises and proper postural alignment will be utilized during every aspect of the CORE treatment program for spinal cord injured clients to allow for an optimal workout and to increase function and safety while decreasing pain.

 Whole Body Vibration Training

 Whole body vibration (WBV) training is implemented through the use of a vibrating platform on which static poses are held or dynamic exercises are performed.
-Whole body vibration (WBV) training stimulates muscle spindle fibers, creating a reflexive signal to the spinal cord causing muscles to contract or relax, regardless of spinal cord injury (SCI).
+Whole body vibration (WBV) training stimulates muscle spindle fibers, creating a reflexive signal to the spinal cord causing muscles to contract or relax, regardless of spinal stenosis injury.
 It is essentially a way to exercise without the need for incredible endurance, which benefits some of our quadriplegic clients who may fatigue at a quicker rate.

 The reported effects of whole body vibration (WBV) training within the neurorehabilitation field led the the Miami Project to Cure Paralysis at the University of Miami to conduct a pilot study

 that concluded whole body vibration (WBV) training improves walking function in individuals with spinal cord injury.

 More and more studies are looking at whole body vibration, its’ cellular effects and what clinical conditions best respond to this type of therapy.
 Studies have already shown whole body vibration can increase balance and mobility, increase bone density, increase range of motion and increase plyometric muscle strength, as well as reduce postural sway.